 - Growth Speed: Slow to moderate

 - Light Requirements: Philodendron Birkin prefers bright, indirect light.
-This helps promote healthy growth and mimic the growing conditions of a Philodendron’s natural habitat at the floor of a tropical forest.
+This helps promote healthy growth and mimic the growing conditions of a Philodendron’s natural habitat on a tropical forest floor.
 Consider placing your houseplant in a west or southeast window.
 If you notice that your leaves are yellowing, you may be giving it too much light.

-- Watering Requirements: Typically, you only need to water the philodendron Birkin plant once a week.
+- Watering Requirements: Typically, you only need to water the Philodendron Birkin plant once weekly.
 Let your soil dry out between waterings.

-- Fertilizer: Balanced, water-soluble fertilizer applied once a week during all seasons but winter.
+- Fertilizer: Balanced, water-soluble fertilizer should be applied once a week during all seasons but winter.
 During winter, you’ll typically only need to fertilize your Philodendron Birkin once a month.

 - Humidity: Since Philodendron Birkin is a tropical plant, it requires high humidity.
 Try staying between a range of 60-70% humidity.
 A humidifier can help with this, or you can place your houseplant in a high-humid space, such as a bathroom or sauna.
 A hygrometer can help you monitor humidity.

 - Flowering:You won’t likely see Philodendron Birkin plants flower indoors.
 It’s a designer plant that primarily propagates through stem cuttings.

 - Pruning: The main reason to prune your Birkin is to remove dead or discolored leaves and stems.
 Cut below the area in question.
 This will remove any disease before it can spread to other limbs, and it will direct energy toward the creation of healthy new leaves.